NRequena/in-the-nature-of-js/README.md

 Run it on a local server

-You can run it using the "Live Server" extension in VSCode on the HTML file.
+Clone the repo, open using VSCode and run the HTML file using a local server, you can use the "Live Server" extension

 ToneJS learning.